tjcongrove1/SimpleTelematics/README.md

 		return (int) Math.round(milesDriven / ((double) Duration.between(startTime, endTime).getSeconds()) * 3600);
 	}
 ```
 Trip also contains a method I created long after its original design both to demonstrate its modular extensibility and to feed the new reporting method I later became aware of.
-Including this method inside the model itself means it can be implemented anywhere the model is present rather than being constrained to both a manual implementation AND the presence of the data in the model.
+Including this method inside the model itself means it can be implemented anywhere the model is present, rather than being constrained to both a manual implementation AND the presence of the data in the model.
 ```java
 	public int calculateTripMinutes() {
 		return (int) (((double) Duration.between(startTime, endTime).getSeconds()) / 60);